patricpoba/mnotify/README.md

-# mNotify SMS and Voice
+# mNotify SMS
-This package enables sending of sms from your laravel application using mnotify.com as a service provider.
+This package enables sending of sms from your laravel application using  [mNotify.com](https://www.mnotify.com) as a service provider.
+The Voice feature will be added in future releases

 ## Installation
 Download and install composer (from `http://www.getcomposer.org/download`) if you do not have it already.